MicrosoftDocs/windows-iotcore-docs/windows-iotcore/commercialize-your-device/OEMLicenseRequirements.md

 # OEM license requirements

-In order to start your commercialization journey, you must request a license for the Windows 10 IoT Core product.

-You will need to request the license agreement [here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR4oorCHCXCJHla0pHy8o5GpUMlVHVkNZNVVON1ZTVUQ0T0lHS1pDV0JFVy4u).
+In order to start your commercialization journey, you will need to sign a license, which you will need to request the license agreement [here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR4oorCHCXCJHla0pHy8o5GpUMlVHVkNZNVVON1ZTVUQ0T0lHS1pDV0JFVy4u).
 A member of the team will get back to you with the agreement form within 48 to 72 hours.

+You can view a copy of this agreement before requesting to sign it [here](https://az835927.vo.msecnd.net/sites/iot/Resources/documents/Commercial-License.pdf).

 Once you receive the agreement, you are required to sign it to meet the system requirements for the Windows 10 IoT Core device you are manufacturing and commercializing.